ppuhacz/tropicar/README.md

 # TropiCar

 My free-time exotic car rental project that I have started developing on 14.04.
-This project is still a work in progress and so far only the home and fleet pages are completed, although there are still some optimization and SEO work to do.
+This project is still a work in progress and so far only the home, fleet, and car information pages are completed, although there are still some optimization and SEO work to do.